 Remarkably, Castro is a child of both waves, both epochs of resistance, that of the 50s and that of the 70s.
 This is important!
-People like myself needed the wisdom, dialectic and experience the first wave - and Castro was there and able to talk to us – indispensable if the second build-up was to bear the fruit we yearned for.
+People like myself needed the wisdom, dialectic and experience of the first wave - and Castro was there and able to talk to us – indispensable if the second build-up was to bear the fruit we yearned for.
 I submit that Castro was held in high regard by Oom Bey not least because of this background.
 Oom Bey knew very well that he was without that background.

-Steve Biko and others can take credit for:
+Steve Biko, Castro Mayathula and others can take credit for:

 The Black Consciousness voice makes Beyers and others define what solidarity should be, if it was found wanting previously.
 Steve Biko rightly accused the liberals of paternalism, doing-for and speaking-for those in bondage which was tantamount to holding on to colonial and white-man’s power.
 Black consciousness enabled the CI whites (and some others) to recognize this.
 It forced them to reconsider their role and place in opposition politics and struggle politics.